 Skip to main content

-The carbon dating results are in and here's the scoop.
+The carbon dating results are in and here's the scoop

-Irma's storm surge revealed a nearly 700 pound dugout canoe that washed up on Cocoa's shores almost a month ago.
+Irma's storm surge revealed a nearly 700-pound dugout canoe that washed up on Cocoa's shores almost a month ago.

-Lathrop, having a background in nautical treasures as a historical shipwreck salvager, recognized the canoe immediately.
-"There was a front-end loader right down the road,” Randy explained, “This piece of history could have easily been mistaken for a piece of debris.”
-He contacted the Department of Historical Resources, took a quick photo, and made a mad dash to a nearby friend's house to borrow a truck that the canoe could be loaded into.
+He contacted the Department of Historical Resources, took a quick photo, and made a mad dash to a nearby friend's house to borrow a truck that the artifact could be loaded into.
 The large cypress canoe is nearly 700 pounds and 15 feet long, which made it quite a chore to move to a safe location.

 There were what seemed to be carved notches in the side of the canoe, indicative of once having an outrigger attached.